xingzaizhailu/Learning/python/python_tutorial.md

     ...
     More
 ```
+when x is not 0, '', []. condition will be Ture, else False

+        if x:
+            print('True')

 ### for Statements
 Python’s for statement iterates over the items of any sequence (a list or a string).